Ring Buffer

 size_t u_rb_size ( u_rb_t rb )

-Return the real size (as rounded by the u_rb_create routine) of the supplied u_rb_t object rb
+Return the real size (as possibly rounded by the u_rb_create routine) of the supplied u_rb_t object rb

 Parameters: